Fredaekaraefod/OBEEC/README.md

-# Restaurant Website Project(OBEEC) - README
+# Restaurant Website Project (OBEEC) - README

-This README provides an overview and instructions for the Restaurant Website project  named OBEEC resturant developed by a team of five Computer Science students as part of the GST 203 course in Caleb University.
+This README provides an overview and instructions for the Restaurant Website project named OBEEC restaurant developed by a team of five Computer Science students as part of the GST 203 course in Caleb University.

 ## Project Description